10 Best Life Insurance Companies in New York

 Key Terms

-Renowned as the Empire State, New York masterfully combines the vibrant energy of New York City, home to 8.9 million residents, with the political clout of Albany.
-This dynamic blend cements New York’s status as a global powerhouse with substantial regional influence.
+Renowned as the Empire State, New York blends the vibrant energy of New York City, home to 8.9 million people, with the political importance of Albany.
+This dynamic mix cements New York’s status as a global powerhouse with substantial regional influence.

 According to the Center for Disease Control and Prevention (CDC), the average life expectancy in New York is approximately 77.7 years which is lower than the national average life expectancy, which is currently around 79.05 years in the United States.
 Over the past few years, the leading causes of death in New York have been heart disease, Covid-19, and cancer.
 The homicide rate in New York is about 4.7 homicides per 100,000 residents, which is lower than the national average of 7.5.